fcerbell/fcerbell.github.io/_drafts/en/ConfigureJDBCForCouchbase.md

 Simba's website.

 Then, you need to clic on the *Download now (30 days free trial)* to choose and add the relevant driver to your cart.
-I chose the JAVA (JDBC) driver here.
+I chose the *JAVA (JDBC)* driver here.
-Simba provides a driver for JDK from 1.6 (JDBC 4.0) and from JDK 1.7 (JDBC 4.1) in the same package.
-Then, you can clic on "Proceed to checkout" for your
+Simba provides a driver for JDK from 1.6 and another for JDK from 1.7 in the same package.
+Then, you can clic on *Proceed to checkout* for your $0.00 cart!
-$0.00 cart! ;) You will be asked for personal details and email.
+;) You will be asked for personal details and email.
 Then, Simba will send you three emails:

 * a welcome message